gera-k/VSC-Nordic-example/README.md

  - IntelliSense
  - building the app (using gcc compiler)
  - flashing the app and the softdevice
- - source-level debugging (using gdb/mi anf JLink gdb server)
+ - source-level debugging (using gdb/mi and JLink gdb server)
+ - SDK configuraion (using CMSIS Configuration Wisard included with the Nordic SDK)

 The repo currently contains configurations for PCA10056(nRF52840) and PCA10040(nRF52832) deb boards.
 Only Windows is currently supported.